docarray/docarray/docs/user_guide/storing/index_elastic.md

 ```

 ### Persistence

-You can hood into a database index that was persisted during a previous session.
+You can hook into a database index that was persisted during a previous session.
 To do so, you need to specify `index_name` and the `hosts`:

 ```python